OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/log-analytics/log-analytics-service-fabric.md

                                                Write-Host "$table is already configured.`n";
                                              }
                                       }
-                                      # If any of the tables from the table list are not already monitored, then we add them
+                                      # If any of hello tables from hello table list are not already monitored, then we add them
                                    if($dirty -eq $true) {
                                            Set-AzureRmOperationalInsightsStorageInsight -Workspace $workspace -Name $insightsName -Tables $Tables
                                            Write-Host "Updating Storage Insight. `n"